usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_102.md

 This larger fitting of solutions to problems is a responsibility for both SMEs (subject matter experts) and software developers together, who must define problems to be solved before approaches to them can be found.

 The open questions are: who can use XProc pipelines; and how can they be made more useful?
-The questions come up in an OSCAL context or any context where XML is demonstrably capable.
+The questions come up in an OSCAL context or any context where XML is demonstrably capable, or indeed anywhere we find the necessity of handling data with digital tools has become inescapable.

+In order to help answer this question, actual experience will be invaluable – part of our motive here.
+Unless we can make the demonstration pipelines in this repository accessible, they cannot be reasoned about.
+That accessibility requires not only open publication, but also use cases and user bases ready to take advantage.

 Having completed and tested the setup you are ready for work with XProc: proceed to the next lesson.